josephturnerjr/thejosephturner/site/_posts/2015-09-27-rode-a-helicopter.md

 miles.
 It was an amazing experience, and if you get the opportunity to do something similar, jump at it.
 Thanks to my mother and to Dee for giving me the opportunity, and thanks to Cassie for enduring an hour of motion sickness to experience it with me.
+This ride marked my second on my list of 35 things, only 33 to go!